 Percutaneous coronary intervention or PCI involves an umbrella of procedures and techniques to reopen arteries clogged by plaque stuck to their walls.
 Many patients undergo PCI because of reduced blood flow to their arms and legs (Peripheral Arterial Disease / PAD) or even the heart which can, in turn, cause chest pain, pain in the extremities, and shortness of breath.
 Left untreated, these conditions can increase the risk of heart attack or stroke.

 Of course, as with any cardiovascular procedure, there are some risks.
-However, the minimally invasive nature of these catheter-based procedures have reduced these risks significantly while not compromising on the safety or effectiveness of the procedure.
-Most importantly, your interventional cardiologist will discuss which PCI is best for your circumstance and offer options for the treatment of the arterial occlusion.
+However, the minimally invasive nature of these catheter-based procedures has reduced these risks significantly while not compromising the safety or effectiveness of the procedure.
+Most importantly, your interventional cardiologist will discuss which PCI is best for your circumstance and offer options for the treatment of arterial occlusion.

 We encourage you to schedule a consultation with our office to learn more about the potential treatments for arterial blockage due to plaque formation.